geoporttishare/Helsinki_GreenView/README.md

 ## Workflow
 ## 1. Create sample points along the street network of Helsinki
+The first task is to download the OpenStreetMap data of Finland and cut the road network with Helsinki city municipality boarders.
+You can do this manually for example with QGis.
+Also other road data sources are ok, but the script is made to work with OpenStreetMap road data.
+Before creating the sample points, the road data is cleaned by removing motorways and some other types of roads.
+You can also skip this and create sample points for all roads available.

 **Data in:** OpenStreetMap (or other) road network of Helsinki

 **Data out:** Sample points between every 20m along the street network of wanted road segments.